teejl/the_TeeJ/README.md

 I graduated from the University of Texas at Austin in Pure Mathematics.
 I like to think of myself as a mathematician just as all the old geezers did.
 However my contribution as a mathematician isn't like the typical professor type of mathematician.
 Those mathematicians directly contribute by writing papers, while I am simply a soldier on the front lines.
 I swing away at problems in my path via calculator, computer, or good ole paper.
 I am just your everyday man trying to solve every puzzle that catches my interest.
 Nonetheless, I love solving puzzles in anyway I can.
 When you break everything down that is who I am, a problem solver.
 A TeeJ.

+## Right
+Sometimes its not about who is right, but instead about making sure everyone is heard.
+On top of listening persistence can be a powerful tool.
+When people see your face and have fun around you, great things can happen.
+I encourage you to invite someone (or even a group of people) to do something.

 ## Transparent
 "We pretended we were okay."
 Marshmello ft.
 Bastille - Happier